Research and Discussion with a former Aetna/CVS Executive

 The cost of enrolling a new customer is seven to nine times more than retaining an existing one.
 How are carriers handling member retention efforts in the ACA marketplace?

-Paul Wingle, the Vice President of Individual & Family Plans at Aetna/CVS Health, and Kevin Deutsch, General Manager and Senior Vice President of Health Plan Cloud at Softheon, share how carrier-vendor partnerships are needed for a successful transition into the ACA Marketplace.
+Paul Wingle, the former Vice President of Individual & Family Plans at Aetna/CVS Health, and Kevin Deutsch, General Manager and Senior Vice President of Health Plan Cloud at Softheon, share how carrier-vendor partnerships are needed for a successful transition into the ACA Marketplace.

 From termination predictions to improving self-service options, health plans need an effective retention plan to keep Marketplace gains.
 Improve health plans’ ROI by targeting retention efforts throughout the members’ journey.